CraigClem/SpaceInvader-Game/README.md

 ## The Approach

+When we were told we were to create a retro acrcade game from a selection of options i was delighted to see the Space Invaders was one of them!
+I've always assocaiated Space Invaders with the 80's and aracde gaming.
+The nostalgia kicked in and I was excited to be begin planning my build and began drawing out a grid and jotting down my thoughts and ideas.

+[!image]

 ### The Grid

 The game is built using a grid.
 A 9 x 9 square is created using JavaScript -  HTML divs are created using a for loop and appended as children of the grid.